davidmurdoch/primus/README.md

 All `0.x.x` releases should be considered unstable and not ready for production.
-The version number is layed out as: `major.minor.patch` and tries to follow semver as closely as possible but this is how we use our version numbering:
+The version number is layed out as: `major.minor.patch` and tries to follow semver as closely as possible; this is how we use our version numbering:

 <dl>
   <dt>major</dt>
   <dd>
     <p>
-      A major and possible breaking change has been made in the primus core.
+      A major and possible breaking change has been made in the Primus core.
       These changes are not backwards compatible with older versions.
     </p>
   </dd>